DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-13-This_is_Mill-4.md

 ---

-They were preparing to leave when the shift change happened.
+They were preparing to leave—Jason's legs numb, his bladder painfully full, exhaustion setting in—when the shift change happened.

 More vehicles arrived.
 But these were different.
 Official.
 Marked with government insignia.

-"That's Harmonic Authority," Lina breathed.
+"That's Harmonic Authority," Lina breathed, and Jason heard real fear in her voice for the first time tonight.
 "Direct oversight."

 A figure emerged from the lead vehicle.
 Tall.
 Precise movements.
-Even from this distance, Jason recognized him immediately "Thomas Reeves."
+Even from this distance, Jason recognized him immediately.

+His stomach dropped.

+"Thomas Reeves," he said, and his voice came out hoarse.
+He'd been so focused on staying quiet that he'd barely spoken in two hours.

-Milo zoomed in with his camera.
-"Malvek's second?
+Milo zoomed in with his camera, and Jason heard the sharp intake of breath.
+"Malvek's second.
 If he's here personally—"

-"Then something important is happening," Lina finished.
+"Then something important is happening," Lina finished, but her hand had found her three-beat tap—stress response surfacing.

-They watched Reeves enter the facility.
-Watched the security posture tighten.
-Watched patrol patterns shift to higher alert.
+Jason watched Reeves enter the facility.
+The same man who'd stepped out of that coffee shop doorway.
+The same man who'd walked beside him on the street, offering partnership then threatening containment.
+Now here, at whatever this place was.
+Inspecting.
+Overseeing.

+*Jason,* RAE said calmingly. *Your heart rate just spiked.
+Breathe.*

+He forced himself to breathe.
+Forced himself to think past the ice forming in his chest.

+This wasn't just Malvek's operation.
+Reeves was involved.
+Which meant the full authority of the Harmonic Office stood behind it.
+Which meant if they were caught here, watching, documenting—

+No negotiation.
+No second chances.

+Just containment.

-"We need to go," Jason said.
-"Now.
-Before they expand their perimeter."
+"We need to go," he said, surprised his voice worked at all.
+"Now!"

 They packed quickly.
 Efficiently.
+Jason's hands finally stopped shaking enough to zip his bag properly.
 Left no trace of their presence.

 The route out was longer than the route in—Lina insisted on a circuitous path to avoid any chance of backtracking.
-It added thirty minutes to their escape, but Jason didn't argue.
+It added thirty minutes to their escape, and every minute felt like an hour.
+Jason kept expecting to hear shouts behind them.
+Sirens.
+The sound of pursuit.

+But there was nothing.
+Just their own footsteps.
+Their own breathing.
+The city waking up around them, unaware that three people were fleeing from knowledge that could get them contained.

 Better cautious than caught.

+When they finally made it to the safe house—doors locked, curtains drawn—Jason's legs gave out.
+He sat down hard on the floor, back against the wall, and just breathed.
+Lina leaned against the kitchen counter, head down, shoulders shaking.
+Milo was checking and rechecking the door locks, his paranoia running wild.

 ---

-They didn't speak until they were back in the safe house.
-Equipment stowed, doors locked.
+For a long moment, nobody spoke.

-"So," Milo said finally.
+"So," Milo said finally, voice rough.
 "That happened."

-"That was bigger than we expected," Lina said.
-"Infrastructure like that doesn't happen overnight.
-Malvek's been building this for years."
+"Infrastructure like that doesn't happen overnight," Lina said.
+She'd stopped shaking.
+"Malvek's been building this for years."

-"And now we know where it is," Jason added.
-"Which means we're a threat.
-If they realize we were watching—"
+"And now we know where it is."
+Jason felt the weight of that knowledge settle.
+"If they realize we were watching—"

-"They won't," Lina interrupted.
+"They won't."
+But Lina's voice lacked conviction.
 "We were careful.
 No resonance use.
-No digital traces.
-We were ghosts."
+No digital traces."

-"Ghosts still cast shadows," Milo said.
-"If they're paranoid enough—and they should be—they'll review security footage.
+"Ghosts still cast shadows," Milo said, staring at his camera.
+"They review footage.
 Run pattern analysis.
 Look for anomalies."

-"Then we don't give them anomalies to find," Jason said.
-"We go dark."

-"Elyra needs to see this," Lina said, holding up Milo's camera.
-"The footage, the sensor data, all of it.
-She'll know what it means."

-"Tomorrow," Jason agreed.
-"We brief her.
-Then we train."

-"Worst case," he added "That's Malvek's main facility—and that's where he's keeping everything he's collected.
-If he realizes we were watching, then we just became a problem he can't ignore."

-"Good," Milo said, surprising them.
-"Let him worry.
-Let him wonder who's watching.
-Maybe it'll make him sloppy."

-"Or it'll make him desperate," Lina countered.
-"Desperate people do dangerous things."

-"Then we'll be ready," Jason said, with more confidence than he felt.

-Because ready or not, they'd just crossed a line.

-They'd seen too much.
-Knew too much.
-Were too close to truths that institutional power wanted buried.

-And there was no going back.
+Jason understood what Milo wasn't saying.
+They'd been there.
+For hours.
+During a shift change.
+When Reeves arrived.

+"We can't undo it," he said quietly.
+"We can only hope we were careful enough."

+"Then we assume days, not weeks," Lina said, steadier now.
+"And use every hour we have."

+Jason forced himself to stand.
+"We keep working.
+We get ready.
+That's all we can do."

 ---

-Morning came early.

-Jason, Lina, and Milo arrived at Elyra's workspace before dawn, equipment bags in hand.
+They arrived at Elyra's workspace twelve hours later, as instructed.
+None of them had slept.
+Jason could still feel the warehouse floor in his bones, could still see Reeves' silhouette against those official vehicles.

 The footage needed analysis.
 The sensor data needed interpretation.
 And time was running out.

 Elyra was already awake, brewing her bitter tea.
-She took one look at their faces and nodded.
+She took one look at their faces—exhausted, wired, scared—and her expression tightened.

-"Show me," she said simply.
+"Show me," she said simply, but Jason heard the weight in those words.
+She knew they'd crossed a line.

-Milo set up his laptop.
+Milo set up his laptop with shaking hands.
+Took him three tries to get the cable connected.
 The footage played: vehicles, personnel, Reeves entering the facility.
 The sensor data scrolled beside it—resonance spikes, shielded signatures, that massive presence forty meters down.

 Elyra watched without speaking.
-Her expression didn't change, but Jason saw her grip tighten on her cane.
+Her expression didn't change, but Jason saw her grip tighten on her cane until her knuckles went white.
+Saw the muscle in her jaw working.

 When it finished, she was quiet for a long moment.
+The silence felt heavy.
+Dangerous.

-"That's more extensive than I thought," she said finally.
+"That's more extensive than I thought," she said finally, and there was something in her voice Jason had never heard before.
+Not quite fear.
+Something worse—recognition.
 "Malvek's been building this for years.
 Multiple containment cells.
 Active testing.
-This isn't just observation—this is experimentation."
+This isn't observation.
+This is experimentation."

 "Can they detect that we were watching?"
-Lina asked.
+Lina asked, desperation threading through the question.

-"If they're competent, yes.
+"If they're competent, maybe.
 Eventually."
-Elyra's eyes narrowed.
-"But it'll take time.
-Pattern analysis, footage review, cross-referencing timelines.
-Days, not hours."
+Elyra set down her tea cup with a trembling hand.
+"But it'll take time and suspicion.
+Pattern analysis, footage review, cross-referencing.
+Days, not hours.
+I wouldn't worry yet."

 "So we have time?"
-Jason asked.

-"Some.
+Jason asked, hating how much hope he put into those four words.

+"Most likely.
 Maybe less than Reeves' original deadline if they're actively looking.
-Maybe more if they don't realize yet."
-She set down her cane carefully.
+Maybe more if they don't realize it yet."
+She met Jason's eyes, and he saw the weight of what she carried.
+Saw what happened when institutional power decided you knew too much.
 "Either way, panicking won't help.
 We stick to the plan.
 Finish your preparation.
 Demonstrate competence.
 Make yourselves too valuable to simply contain."

+She paused, and for a moment the professional mask slipped.
+"You did well.
+You were careful.
+Professional.
+But understand—there's no going back from this.
+You know where it is.
+You know what they're hiding.
+That makes you dangerous.
+And dangerous people..."
+She didn't finish.
+Didn't need to.

 "And if they move before we're ready?"
-Lina asked.
+Lina asked quietly.

 Elyra's expression was grim but not panicked.
 "Then you scatter.
 Use the emergency protocols.
 Survive long enough to negotiate from a position you can't be erased from."
 She paused.
 "But that's worst case.
 Most likely, you have the time Reeves originally gave you.
 Use it wisely."

-She stood, pain visible but managed.
+She stood, pain visible but managed, and Jason realized: she was scared.
+For them.
+Maybe for herself too—if they fell, her shelter fell with them.

 "Rest today.
-Tomorrow, we finalize demonstration protocols.
 No point training exhausted people—you'll just make mistakes."
+She looked at each of them.
+"And we can't afford mistakes."